-We and our Manager are also subject to extensive regulation, which, from time to time, results in requests for information from us or our Manager or regulatory proceedings or investigations against us or our Manager, respectively.
-We may incur significant costs and expenses in connection with any such information requests, proceedings or investigations.
+From time to time, we, our executive officers, directors and our Manager, and its affiliates and/or any of their respective principals and employees are subject to legal proceedings, including those arising from our loans and we and our Manager are also subject to extensive regulation, which, from time to time, results in requests for information from us or our Manager or legal or regulatory proceedings or investigations against us or our Manager, respectively.
+We incur significant costs and expenses in connection with any such proceedings, information requests and investigations.